 So I went a different route and ended up with something super simple and no-bake.
 Which also means this vegan cheesecake is no-bake and raw!
 For more no-bake treats, check out this post on 85 no-bake paleo desserts (most of which are also vegan!).

 If you try it out, I’d love to hear what you think!
 Happy Valentine’s Day. :)

 - What can I use in place of the coconut cream?

 - Can I use something instead of coconut sugar?

 Granulated sugar would work if you don’t care about it being paleo.
 A liquid sweetener would make the cheesecake too runny.
 You could probably add a bunch of coconut oil to firm it up but I think that’d require a lot of experimenting to find the right amount.

-And as always, I have no idea how to make this paleo chocolate cheesecake low-carb (I say this in every post because someone asks this in every recipe).
+And as always, I have no idea how to make this vegan chocolate cheesecake low-carb (I say this in every post because someone asks this in every recipe).

 - Can I use something instead of dates?

 I haven’t tried it but perhaps prunes would work.
 I’m not sure how different they taste but I think with all that cocoa powder, it’d cover up any unusual taste.